openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 ### Hana\'s Smalldecimal Data type

 The smalldecimal in hana has a variable precision and zero scale length, but openLooKeng do not support.
-For the reason about, the openLooKeng translate smalldecimal in hana into double in openLooKeng, and this will cause some precision lose in a special value range.
+For the reason about, the openLooKeng translate smalldecimal in hana into double in openLooKeng, and this causes some precision lose in a special value range.

 ### Hana\'s tiny int data type

-Tiny int in hana is a 8 bits integer without sign bit and will cause some precision lose in a special value range in openLooKeng.
+Tiny int in hana is a 8 bits integer without sign bit and causes some precision lose in a special value range in openLooKeng.